How to Win a TOLATA claim on a property following separation

 What is the process for making a TOLATA claim?

-The process of staring a TOLATA claim commences with one party sending the other party a letter of claim which is also known as the Pre- Action Letter.
-The letter of claim will provide the details of the dispute surrounding the property, the letter of claim will provide a background to the claim together with the legal principles being relied upon.
-The letter of claim will also need to detail what the party making the TOLATA claim proposes and what outcome they want the court to consider.
+The process of starting a TOLATA claim commences with one party sending the other party a letter of claim, also known as the Pre-Action Letter.
+The letter of claim will provide the details of the dispute surrounding the property, a background to the claim, and the legal principles being relied upon.
+It will also need to detail what the party making the TOLATA claim proposes and what outcome they want the court to consider.

 Once a letter of claim for the purposes of a claim under TOLATA 1996 has been issued the other party has 14 days to provide an acknowledgement to this letter.
 They must then provide a detailed response to the letter of claim confirming whether they accept what is being claimed or dispute this and confirm their intention of defending a TOLATA claim.
 Where more information is required to make an admission or to reject the claim then the defendant can request this information.